shoutem/shoutem.github.io/docs/ui-toolkit/components/_posts/1970-01-23-TextInput.md

 #### Style

 * **placeholderTextColor**:
-  - defines the placeholder text color
+  - Defines the placeholder text color
 * **selectionColor**:
   - The highlight color of the text input (and the cursor color on iOS)
 * Also, supports every `Style` prop that the standard React Native `TextInput` component supports